 50. Students are immersed into the Catholic beliefs through live action events such as the Living Stations of the Cross.

 51. Our staff brings in experts in different fields as a way of introducing careers and applied learning to their students.

 52. Little Flower is rich in history and tradition including; our First Communion ceremony, preparation of the Tree Song, Walk-a-thon, 8th grade blessing, and Washington DC trip.

 53. Parents and Teachers have open lines of communication and work together for the maximum outcome of the respective student(s).

 54. Staff and Faculty are comfortable discussing issues and ideas with the Principal, other staff members, parents, and students.

-55. Education programs for parents are offered throughout the year to help parents help their children succeed - Literacy night, math night, Cyber Safety, etc.
+55. Educational programs for parents are offered throughout the year to assist parents in helping their children succeed - Literacy Night, Math Night, Cyber Safety presentation, etc.

 56. The school administration is supportive of teachers creating a unique and interesting classroom experience.

-57. Teachers connect with their students on many levels and see students for who they are and the potential they possess.
+57. Teachers connect with their students on many levels; seeing students for who they are and the potential they possess.

 58. Our students are excited to learn, participate and be involved in the classroom.